Crossedfall/crossed-cogs/README.md

 ## Setup

-### Redbot:
+### RedBot:

-Setup for your redbot V3 instance is a straightforward process.
+Setup for your RedBot V3 instance is a straightforward process.

 1. Add this repo/branch with `[p]repo add ss13-cogs https://github.com/crossedfall/crossed-cogs ss13/master`
 2. Install the cogs you want to use with `[p]cog install ss13-cogs getnotes` and `[p]cog install ss13-cogs status`